generalroboticslab/ClutterGen/README.md

 --num_envs 1 \
 --num_trials 1000 \
 --heuristic_policy \
+--checkpoint [CHECKPOINT NAME] \
 --max_num_placing_objs_lst "[10]"

+# Here, --checkpoint is used to specify the environment configuration.
 ```

 _Note_: If you want to watch the evaluation process, you can add `--rendering` and `--realtime` to the command.
 However, it will slow down the evaluation process and increase the memory usage. <br>